This article, originally published on May 21, 2020, has been updated as of June 29, 2020.

 In this dispute, Plaintiffs argued that the age limitation violates the United States Constitution because it imposes additional burdens on voters who are younger than 65 during this pandemic.
 The Defendants opposed expanding absentee voting requirements out of concern for ensuring smooth and efficient elections, preventing voter confusion and disarray, preserving the security of its election results and preventing voter fraud.
 The Defendants also argued that voters most at risk of becoming seriously ill from COVID-19 – those who are over 65 or who have underlying health conditions – are already eligible to vote by mail under existing law and that Texas counties are taking steps to ensure that voting in-person is safe for their residents, including social distancing and providing shields at voter check-in stations and protective masks.

 On May 15, 2020, the Court held a two-hour preliminary injunction hearing in San Antonio where it heard arguments and evidence from both sides.
 Following the hearing, Judge Biery issued an order holding that voters under the age of 65 who would ordinarily not qualify for mail-in ballots are now eligible to apply.
 Citing concerns for the health and safety of both voters and poll workers due to in-person voting, the Court ordered that [a]ny eligible Texas voter who seeks to vote by mail in order to avoid transmission of COVID-19 can apply for, receive, and cast an absentee ballot in upcoming elections during the pendency of pandemic circumstances.”
 On May 20, 2020, the Defendants filed a motion in the Fifth Circuit Court of Appeals for an emergency stay of Judge Biery’s order.
-At the time of this publication, the Fifth Circuit has administratively stayed Judge Biery’s order but has not yet ruled substantively on the motion to stay.
+The Fifth Circuit administratively stayed Judge Biery’s order and, subsequently, in an order filed June 4, 2020, ordered an emergency stay pending appeal.
+On June 26, 2020, the Supreme Court denied an application to vacate the Fifth Circuit’s stay.
+Justice Sotomayor filed a statement respecting the denial, noting that although she did not disagree with the Court’s decision, she hoped that the Fifth Circuit would “consider the merits of the legal issues in this case well in advance of the November election.”

 In addition to this case pending in federal court, some of the Plaintiffs filed an application for temporary injunction in a Texas state court to determine the application of state law.
 In that case, Plaintiffs requested the Court to declare that Texas Election Code Section 82.002 “allows any eligible voter, regardless of age and physical condition, to request, receive and have counted, a mail-in ballot, if they believe they should practice social distancing in order to hinder the known or unknown spread of the virus or disease.”
 Plaintiffs also sought a temporary injunction requesting that the Texas Secretary of State and the Travis County Clerk “be enjoined to accept and tabulate any mail-in ballots received from voters in an upcoming election who believe that they should practice social distancing in order to hinder the known or unknown spread of a virus or disease.”